nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** September 10th is the day in 1813 that the United States defeats the British Fleet at the Battle of Lake Erie during the War of 1812.
+**<b>📌 Daily Fact:</b>** September 11th is the day in 1526 that the Ottoman army occupies Buda after the crushing Hungarian defeat in the Battle of Mohács.

 ---